 Who understands difficulties with math in school better than someone in school?
-I am a junior at Butler University studying secondary math education, mathematics, and English as a New Language, and math is my favorite subject!
+I am a junior at Butler University studying secondary math education, mathematics, and math is my favorite subject!
 That doesn't mean it has always been easy.
 But getting successfully through the tough problems is really what it's all about.
 I love being at Mathnasium because I can provide the help our students need, even if all they need is support from someone who isn't their parent.
 I hope to see you soon!

 Zachary Brown, Lead Instructor